tbeluch/jetson-vm/README.md

 - The basic workflow is,

-		$ vagrant up    # To start the VM using VirtualBox (default) or
+		$ vagrant up    # To start the VM using your default provider

-		$ vagrant up --provider=vmware_fusion     # To start the VM using VMware Fusion (vmware_workstation for Windows users) *Spins up the Jetson VM and loads the Ubuntu Unity desktop UI*
+			*Spins up the Jetson VM
 		$ vagrant ssh
-			*At this point you are logged into the VM to do the cli work you want to do, e.g.*
+			*At this point you are logged into the VM to do the work you want to do.
+A X11 forwarding is automatically enabled if X11 is available on your machine
-			$ lsusb
-			$ adb devices
-			$ adb shell
-			$ adb install
-			$ adb push
-			$ adb pull
-			... for more detail see [http://developer.android.com/tools/help/adb.html]

-		$ android (from the command line) see [http://developer.android.com/tools/projects/projects-cmdline.html]

 		$ vagrant status
+			* gives you basic information about running boxes.

 		$ vagrant halt  # To shutdown the VM or

 		$ vagrant suspend

 - These are the only commands you will likely use on a regular basis.
-Vagrant manages everything for you, so there is no need to configure the VM from VMware or Virtual Box except to change the VM memory, CPU allocation, &amp; connect the Android USB device for connection via the Android `adb` command.
+Vagrant manages everything for you, so there is no need to configure the VM from VMware or Virtual Box except to change the VM memory, CPU allocation...

 If you are interested in the other options Vagrant offers, please see the man help file using,